NiklasMelton/AdaptiveResonanceLib/README.md

 pip install git+https://github.com/NiklasMelton/AdaptiveResonanceLib.git@develop
 ```

-Ensure you have Python 3.9 or newer installed.
+Ensure you have Python 3.9–3.14 installed.
+Installing from a source checkout or source distribution also requires a C++17 compiler.
+Published wheels include the compiled extensions and do not require a compiler.
 <!-- END installation -->

 <!-- START quick-start -->